 3. Also keep in mind Facebook allows cost-per-result to be based on video views, which tends to be highly cost-effective.
 When one client premiered a new brand video, we achieved a $.05 CPR by setting 10 second video views as our optimization goal.

-4. In addition to posting the video across relevant social channels, increase views by considering more placements.
-One study showed using video on landing pages can increase conversions by 80 % while embedding a video in an email has been shown to increase click-through-rates by 65%.
+4. In addition to posting the video across relevant social channels, you can increase views and even gain some monetary benefits by considering other platforms (ones similar to Newsflare), where you can get your video licenced securely.
+Moreover, one study showed using video on landing pages can increase conversions by 80 % while embedding a video in an email has been shown to increase click-through-rates by 65%.

 Conclusion: Producing high-quality videos to engage your target audience is a time-intensive and expensive process, but with thoughtful optimizations, set-up and promotion, pharma marketers can ensure video views are maximized.